vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ![image](/assets/2024-03-23/021.png)

 The actual response is created with a template node.
-It's just simple json with a placeholder pointing to the result we created in the last step:
+It's a simple bit of JSON which has a `Result` property that points to the result we created in the last step:

 ![image](/assets/2024-03-23/022.png)

-The "http response" doesn't need any additional configuration.
-It just returns the payload to the initial http caller:
+The `HTTP Response` node doesn't need any additional configuration.
+It simply returns the payload to the caller:

 ![image](/assets/2024-03-23/023.png)